Legal SecretaryLaw Office of Carolyn Dye

 Always be on the alert for potentially fraudulent job postings online - never send money to a potential employer.

 CHRCL is currently seeking volunteers and interns who are committed to creating significant social change in advocating for human rights.
-Interested individuals will have the opportunity to assist staff to prepare for a landmark case involving asylum-seeking mother's and children being held in detention.
+Interested individuals will have the opportunity to assist staff on a variety of projects, including a landmark case involving asylum-seeking mother's and children being held in detention.